mlang/ronor/README.md

 redirection endpoint on the web.
 No example script provided, sorry.
 Ideally, I'd like to find a way to make this part of it common, so that you dont have to register your own integration.
-However, I really dont know yet how to do this securely, imput welcome.
+However, I really dont know yet how to do this securely, input welcome.

 With your integration information ready, just run "ronor init" and your client id, secret, and redirection url will be saved to ~/.config/ronor/